Virtual Desktop Infrastructure

 How do I get support?

-Support for this service is provided Monday through Friday, during operating hours through the IT Services Help Desk.
+Support for this service is provided Monday through Friday, during operating hours through the Information Technology Help Desk.

-VDI is an IT Services Baseline service and is offered at no additional cost for all state and self-funded and auxiliary departments who opt into the workstation refresh program.
+VDI is an Information Technology Baseline service and is offered at no additional cost for all state and self-funded and auxiliary departments who opt into the workstation refresh program.